Ms. Ignacio's 2nd Grade

 - Expectations: Students will be expected to participate and exhibit proper sports behavior and self-discipline.

-- Grading: Students will be graded on achievement of the above listed expectations.
+- Grading: Students will be graded on being active and achievement of the above listed expectations.

 Music: Mr. Bill Vaughan ([email protected])